AhmadWaleed/mailmerge/README.md

 ```
    <dt>attachment</dt>
    <dd>
-    Wtih MailMerge you can send one or more attachments with batch message.
+    With MailMerge you can send one or more attachments with batch message.

 ```php
 $payload = [